 - The charging station is assigned to the Sub-CPO and/or the authentication medium is also assigned to the corresponding entity.

-- No charge point rate is stored at the station, or a charge point rate without a purchase cost rate.
+- A charge point rate is stored at the station (or at least a COMMUNITY tariff)

-The reason for this is as follows.
-If a charge point rate with a purchase cost rate is added at the charging station, or more precisely at a charge point, this overwrites the settings regarding DISCOUNT ON COMMUNITY CHARGING PROCESSES and the configured purchase price in the COMMUNITY tariff during COMMUNITY charging processes.
+Again for explanation: If a charge point rate with a purchase cost rate is stored at the charging station, more precisely at a connector, then it overwrites the settings regarding DISCOUNT ON COMMUNITY CHARGING PROCESSES and the stored purchase price in the COMMUNITY tariff during COMMUNITY charging processes.

 For bilateral roaming (be.ENERGISED Hub or own interfaces) a charge point rate incl. purchase prices is required.
 A discount on COMMUNITY tariffs is no longer applicable!